What is a calm down corner? How does it compare to a timeout chair? Find out the difference plus what’s in ours!

 - warm water

-- sequins, small plastic rocks, small plastic toys, or any items to add in of your choice
+- sequins, small plastic rocks, small plastic toys, feathers or any items of your choice

 - hot glue gun